SP-BSP alliance: Mayawati takes the lead in careful balancing act

 Mayawati clearly had the role of the senior partner, at least at Saturday’s press conference, with the BSP chief speaking for both parties over the seats each would contest and the possibility of a tie-up with the Congress, and leading the attack on the BJP, including for “misusing” the CBI against Akhilesh.
 The SP chief once said how he was ready to take the backseat to bring about the alliance, but that “Behenji” had given him equal place.
 Mostly Akhilesh let his smile and silence, at crucial points, do the talking.

-Soon after the press conference, posters came up outside the UO Congress office, expressing gratitude to party chief Rahul Gandhi for picking own “babbar sher (party workers)” over “bua and babua”.
+It also didn’t go unnoticed that the SP president largely read out from a paper, instead of speaking extempore like he usually does.
+Soon after the press conference, posters came up outside the Uttar Pradesh Congress office, expressing gratitude to party chief Rahul Gandhi for picking own “babbar sher (party workers)” over “bua and babua”.